Tip of the day: If you don't want to receive private messages, set user mode +D. You can also force it on all users.

 • Check the user load, and send more users to the IRC servers that have fewer users

-• Geographical distribution is possible too, eg. send European users to the European server(s)
+• Geographical distribution: send European users to the European server(s), Americans to America, etc.

-All of this is usually only done on the biggest networks though, so it isn't used much and the instructions very much depend on the DNS provider.
-This is beyond the scope of this article.
+All of this is usually only done on the biggest networks though.
+It isn't used a lot and how it works exactly depends on the DNS provider.